 Also, find out how they expect you to catch up with the arrears once the plan ends.
 Taking an agreed payment holiday, for example, should not directly impact your credit score.
 But it could have a knock-on effect.

 This is because your repayments may increase after your payment holidays ends (to make up for the missed payments and interest).
 If you can’t afford the increase and you miss payments in the future, this will reduce your score.

 If you’d prefer not to talk with creditors over the phone, you could send them a letter instead.
 Just be aware that it may take a little longer to get a response.

 Both StepChange and Citizens Advice have made sample letters for you can use.
 Just input your own details and make some tweaks as needed.
 Remember to also include a breakdown of your income and outgoings, as this will help creditors to work out what you can and can’t afford to pay them.

 2. Speak to a debt organisation

-For more tips, check out 10 ways to get out of debt faster.
+For more tips, check out ways to consolidate debt.